yiisoft/mailer-view/README.md

 );
 ```

-When you use `addBodyToMessage()` method, text body will be generated from the HTML body.
 If needed, you can pass `textView` parameter with the name of the text view.

 ### Mailer decorator